-Other features include presets, adding midi or special switching to footswitches – the list goes on and on!
+Other features include presets, adding midi, or special switching to footswitches – the list goes on and on!

 This all comes at an increased cost, and since these features are why people buy the pedals, it’s always a choice.

 This is where the big changes have come for most companies regardless of their specific industry.
 Globally, fuel prices have increased and components are in demand by everyone.
-As a result, those with the deepest pockets get the first dibs at the components and this in turn lets the companies charge more for their parts.
+As a result, those with the deepest pockets get the first dibs on the components and this in turn lets the companies charge more for their parts.

 It’s not unusual to see pedal companies move from direct sales to distribution and shops.
 This is a natural progression for many and comes with additional costs.
 When companies do this, expect costs to increase by approximately 20%.

 Once several shops begin stocking a company’s gear, the U.S. MAP (Minimum Approved Pricing) pricing model comes into action.
-This is designed to prevent shops from undercutting each other’s prices to snag the customers.
+This is designed to prevent shops from undercutting each other’s prices to snag customers.

 If a pedal is created and sold in a single company such as in the U.S., then the tax on a pedal is around 5% on average.